SamG101-Developer/SPP-Primer/Writerside/topics/11-2-Concurrency-Coroutines.md

 Yielded values can be borrows, because control will always return to the coroutine, guaranteeing that the value will still be valid.

+All yields from a coroutine must follow the same convention (move, reference, or mutable reference), and the convention is based on the variant of the `Gen` type being used.
+For example if `GenRef` is being used, then all yields must use the `&` immutable borrow convention.
+This is similar to the `Fun[Mov|Ref|Mut]` function types whose variant depicts the convention of the environment capture.

 ### Returning from a coroutine
 Coroutines can return a value using the `ret` keyword.
 This will prevent the `.next()` method from being called from